SteeltoeOSS/Documentation/api/v4/security/redis-key-storage-provider.md

 cf restage myApp
 ```

+> [!NOTE]
->The preceding commands are for the Redis service provided by TAS.
+> The preceding commands are for the Redis service provided by Tanzu Platform for Cloud Foundry.
 If you use a different service, you have to adjust the `create-service` command.

-Once the service is bound to your application, the settings are available in `VCAP_SERVICES`.
+Once the service is bound to your application, the configuration settings are available in `VCAP_SERVICES`.

 ### Add Redis IConnectionMultiplexer